NEURoboticsClub/Robot-Dog-Old/README.md

 2. Python3 installed in PI
 ## Step 0: Prepare the workspace directory in both machine:
-git clone this repo into your machine (non-PI).
+git clone this repo into your machine (your laptop).
-git clone this repo into your PI ( if you also need to run pi)
+git clone this repo into your Raspberry Pi ( if you also need to run pi)

 ## Step 1: Setting up the network:
 ### Step 1.1 Setting up the network in CPU: